Last Updated on 30 November 2025 by Cycloscope

 Supermarkets and Alcohol

-Beer is the most common drink, it costs about 1 dollar a bottle – together with the most popular Southafrican brands (Castle, Black Label), you’ll find also the nicer Windhoek (Namibian) and the local Zambesi, also better than the Southafrican counterparts.
+Beer is the most common drink; it costs about 1 dollar a bottle.
+Together with the most popular South African brands (Castle, Black Label), you’ll also find the nicer Windhoek (Namibian) and the local Zambesi, also better than the South African counterparts.

 Language